nickhodge/SharpSimpleNLG/JavaToCsharpLearnings.md

 * like, der. don't know why you would expect this to just work.
 It doesn't
 * both languages as being typed, C- curly braced languages with many common features made the work easier (than say, a Python project)
 * process was made easier by flattening the namespace hierarchy into one
+* although by flattening the hierarchy, this meant poisoning by Extension methods as soon as the base namespace was imported - fixed in subsequent releases
 * good Tests meant that quality could be checked at the end

 ## Time Budget